samelamin/hero/README.md

-# Paid Parachain Collator
+# Paid-chain

-Tha Paid Parachain Collator is substrate based Blockchain on which we can deploy and use Paid solidity smart contracts.
+Tha Paid-chain is Polkadot parachain on which we can deploy and use Paid solidity smart contracts.

 ## Installation
 The first thing you will need to do is prepare the system for Substrate development.